ktkt102/Obsidian-blog/src/content/blog/markdown-style-guide.md

 ---
 title: 'Markdown Style Guide'
-description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
+description: 'A guide to using Markdown in your Astro project.'
-pubDate: 'Jun 19 2024'
+pubDate: '2022-07-08'
-heroImage: '../../assets/blog-placeholder-1.jpg'
+heroImage: '../../assets/blog-placeholder-4.jpg'
----
+slug: 'markdown-style-guide'

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.